A Case of the Human Condition: The More Things Change . . . The More They Stay the Same — Only Different

 Nowadays, the kids in this affluent suburb of Detroit have some dazzling choices.
 Instead of the plump local cooks and dieticians that I remember — they wore hairnets and white dresses – the cafeteria is powered today by the international institutional feeder Sodexo.
 A pizza station and a salad bar were just two of the options I spotted.

-I’m trying hard to remember the racial make-up of my school back in the Fifties.
+I’m trying hard to remember the racial make-up of my school all those decades ago.
 I think we had one black boy in my class.
 He palled around with a girl who was one of the few Jews in our school.
 The Jewish families all lived in the same neighborhood, as I recall.
 The real estate agents saw to that.

 Now, only 94 percent of the students in the Birmingham school district are white.
 Three percent are African American.
 The rest are Asian, Hispanic and Native American.